IhorKulinich/trello_crm_table/README.md

 - and url

 in this project model we looking for:
-- creating all cards frome some columns(lists)
+- creating all cards in some columns(lists)
 - renaming it
 - date of creation
 - memberships